Former UW QB Jake Haener: ‘I love the game and want to try to get on the field somewhere’

 “I think that’s the goal for kids in college football.
 They want to utilize the time they have to play the game that they love.
 I love the game and want to try to get on the field somewhere.”

 But where will that somewhere be?
-Haener said on Monday that “six to eight schools” had been in contact since he entered the transfer portal at 3 p.m. the day before.
+Haener said Monday that “six to eight schools” had been in contact since he entered the transfer portal at 3 p.m. the day before.
 And, while a few Pac-12 programs reportedly have interest, he added that “I think ultimately the Mountain West is probably going to be my spot,” and Fresno State is “a very high possibility.”
 He expects to make a decision in the next 24 hours.

-So ends, incredibly abruptly, the Jake Haener Era at Washington.
+So ends, incredibly abruptly, the Jake Haener era at Washington.
 It included four appearances in his redshirt freshman season, in which he completed 9 of 13 passes for 107 yards with a touchdown and an interception.
 It included an eye-opening debut, wherein Haener completed all seven of his pass attempts and threw for 110 yards and a touchdown in relief during a win over North Dakota.

 It also included a 37-yard pick-six in a 12-10 loss at Cal — and the unfortunate fallout that followed.